mikemaccana/fetch-unfucked/README.md

 ### 1.2

- - Provide a { url, params } instead of a a string to encode query params
+ - Provide a `{ url, params }` object instead of a string to encode query params
  - Set default values if `Accept` header isn't specified
  - Remove CommonJS